 SBC said “the SoftBank team is making a big break in the blockchain payment arena.”

-Just two weeks ago SoftBank announced plans to merge with Line, Japan’s answer to WhatsApp, which runs the Japanese digital wallet with the biggest market share.
+Just two weeks ago SoftBank announced plans to merge it’s Yahoo subsidiary with Line, Japan’s answer to WhatsApp, which runs the Japanese digital wallet with the biggest market share.

 Historically Japan has been a country that prefers using cash for retail payments.
 But the Tokyo 2020 summer Olympic games has triggered a flurry of digital apps and digital currency activity in Japan.
 That’s particularly because of the expected influx of Chinese tourists who are accustomed to paying digitally.
 Alipay has inked several local deals.